Gloorf/poewatcher/README.md

 mn:loot mjolner #You can add as much notes as you want me:1 # You killed 1 boss on this maps
 ```
-* map start : (keyword)map_level,map_packsize,map_iiq[,bmz].
-The last is optional, and you can use 1, 2 or 3 of them. "b" is for Beyond mod, "m" is for magic monsters, "z" for zana.
+* map start : (keyword)map_level,map_packsize,map_iiq[,abdmz].
+The last is optional, and you can use 1, 2 or 3 of them. "a" is for Ambush, "d" for Domination, "b" is for Beyond mod, "m" is for magic monsters, "z" for zana.
 * map loot : (keyword)map_level[,map_n_level...].
 Pretty straightforward
 * map note : (keyword)note.
 The note can be any size, comma will be removed though (to avoid breaking the .csv) ; multiples notes will be separated by a "|"
 * map end : (keyword)[boss_killed].
 You can omit boss_killed, in this case the default value in config.py will be used